 So the big question is how to cooperate, meaning how to match our work styles.

-For quite some time now at Polidea we’ve been gathering experience.
+For quite some time now at Polidea we’ve been getting the experience.
 Time to share!

 Plan your work: Synchronise design & dev accurately to get a smooth workflow